Silas Deane

 Near the end of the war, Congress charged Deane with financial impropriety, and the British intercepted and published some letters in which he had implied that the American cause was hopeless.
 After the war, Deane lived in Ghent and London and died under mysterious circumstances while attempting to return to America.

+Biography

 Early life and family

 Deane was born on in Groton, Connecticut, to blacksmith Silas Deane and his wife Hannah Barker.
 The younger Silas was able to obtain a full scholarship to Yale and graduated in 1758.
 In April 1759, he was hired to tutor a young Edward Bancroft in Hartford, Connecticut.
 In 1761, Deane was admitted to the bar and practiced law for a short time outside of Hartford before moving to Wethersfield, Connecticut, and establishing a thriving business as a merchant.